abdulrahmannadap/Rutro/README.md

 ---

 ### 5. **Add a Code of Conduct**
 Include a `CODE_OF_CONDUCT.md` file to set the tone for collaboration.
-GitHub provides a [Code of Conduct template](https://github.com/github/opensource.guide/blob/main/CODE_OF_CONDUCT.md).
+GitHub provides a [Code of Conduct template].

 ---